koinos/koinos-contract-standards/kcs-2.md

 ## Where to find and how to use

 There is a reference implementation for launching a NFT collection following this standard [available here](https://github.com/kollection-nft/collection-base).
-It uses the AssemblyScript SDK which you can read more about [here](https://docs.koinos.io/quickstart/contract-developer-guide.html) in the offical Koinos smart contract developer documentation.
+It uses the AssemblyScript SDK which you can read more about [here](https://docs.koinos.io/quickstart/contract-developer-guide.html) in the official Koinos smart contract developer documentation.

 ## References